 Utilities that choose the Load-Following product purchase their actual load amounts from Bonneville.
 Therefore, energy efficiency reduces energy charges to Bonneville regardless of when it occurs.
 Overall, these load-following utilities below their RHWM see a reduction in the Bonneville power bill for acquiring energy efficiency.
 Energy efficiency can keep growing utilities below their RHWM, and out of Tier 2, depending on the pace of both efficiency and underlying load growth.
 Load-Following utilities with shapeable generating resources can reduce Bonneville Load-Shaping charges.
 Those without have energy efficiency and demand response options to reduce shaping charges.
-Demand and transmission costs can be reduced by energy efficiency if the efficiency reduces utility peaks coincident with the Bonneville power or transmission peak, respectively.
-The likelihood of this depends on how close the utility is to the demand charge threshold (for power) and how fast its peaks are growing.
+Demand charges can be reduced by energy efficiency.
+Transmission costs can be reduced by energy efficiency if the efficiency reduces utility peaks coincident with the Bonneville transmission peak for Network Transmission customers.
+The likelihood of this depends on how close the utility is to the demand charge threshold (for power) and how efficiency changes a customer's load profile.
 Impacts to Bonneville demand and transmission charges due to energy efficiency accumulate over time and can be viewed as a deferral of avoided costs.
 In addition, utilities can defer investment in their distribution system through energy efficiency by maintaining loads within component limits.